skip to Main Content

 There are many other classifications of people who cannot obtain a concealed carry permit.

-Before you purchase a gun, you should make sure you have a basic understanding of these laws.
+Before buying a gun in Virginia, you should make sure you have a basic understanding of these laws.
 Owning and carrying a firearm is a great responsibility and making a mistake about when and where you can carry your gun can land you in legal jeopardy.
 It is always best to make sure of the law before you carry when you are not sure of the law.

 Back To Top